-One of the main limitations of PET-CT, the highly used cancer imaging technique, is its inability to distinguish between cancerous lesions and post-treatment inflammatory conditions.
-The reason for this lack of specificity is that [18F]FDG-PET is based on increased glucose metabolic activity, which characterizes both cancerous tissues and inflammatory cells.
-In addition, it lacks anatomical information and thus necessitates incorporation of a structural imaging modality in order to obtain accurate anatomic information.
-The combination of PET with CT (PET/CT) enables both functional and anatomical information in a single setting.
-However, in view of the relatively high cost of PET scans, the dependence on the short-lived FDG and its non-specificity for cancer, the development of a single modality which will overcome these drawbacks is highly desirable.
-To answer this need, we developed a nanoparticle-based approach, utilizing glucose-functionalized gold nanoparticles (GF-GNPs) as a metabolically targeted contrast agent for computed tomography (CT) .
-This novel method demonstrates specific tumor targeting and has successfully distinguished between cancer and inflammatory processes in a combined tumor-inflammation mouse model, due to dissimilarities in angiogenesis occurring under different pathologic conditions.
-We further showed that despite the conjugation to the GNP, the glucose molecule preserves some of its activity, allowing glucose recognition and cellular internalization.
-Therefore, our approach provides simultaneous functional (metabolic) and structural imaging capabilities, with CT – the most widely available imaging modality.
-This study provides a set of capabilities in cancer detection, staging and follow-up, and can be applicable to a wide range of cancers that exhibit high metabolic activity.
+Our research focuses on nanoparticle-based solutions for improvement of cancer diagnostics.
+One of the main limitations of positron-emission tomography (PET), a prominent cancer imaging technique, is its inability to distinguish between tumors and inflammatory conditions.
+The main contrast agent used with PET, [18F]FDG, is based on increased glucose metabolic activity, which characterizes both cancerous tissues and inflammatory cells.
+In addition, PET lacks anatomical information and thus necessitates incorporation of a structural imaging modality to obtain accurate anatomic information.
+The combination of PET with computed tomography (CT) (PET/CT) enables both functional and anatomical information in a single setting; however, in view of the relatively high cost of PET scans and the dependence on short-lived, non-specific FDG, development of a single modality that will overcome these drawbacks is highly desirable.
+To answer this need, we developed a nanoparticle-based approach, utilizing 'sugar-bait' gold nanoparticles with unique glucose-based functionalization, to be used as a metabolically targeted contrast agent for CT imaging.
+This novel approach, exploiting the dissimilarities in angiogenesis in different pathologies, demonstrates specific tumor targeting and high tumor cell uptake of the 'sugar-bait' nanoparticles, which successfully distinguish between cancer and inflammatory processes using CT imaging.
+Our approach provides simultaneous functional (metabolic) and structural imaging capabilities, using CT – the most widely available imaging modality.
+Our research can provide a set of capabilities in cancer detection, staging and follow-up, and is applicable to a wide range of cancers that exhibit high metabolic activity.